geez0219/website-ng/src/assets/branches/r1.1/api/op/tensorop/TensorOp.md

 <h4>Args:</h4>

-* **framework** :  Which framework this Op will be executing in.
+* **framework**: Which framework this Op will be executing in.
 One of 'tf' or 'torch'.

+---

 ### fe_retain_graph<span class="tag">method of TensorOp</span><a class="sourcelink" href=https://github.com/fastestimator/fastestimator/blob/r1.1/fastestimator/op/tensorop/tensorop.py/#L88-L103>View source on Github</a>
 ```python